 Good mental health can help you think positively, feel confident and act calmly.
 Having good wellbeing doesn't mean you'll always be happy and it’s normal to feel sad, angry, or low sometimes.
 But if you have poor mental health you may find that the way you think, feel and act are being affected in a negative way.
-You might not enjoy things you usually like to do or feel sad or angry for a longer time than usual.
+You might not enjoy things you usually like to do, or feel sad or angry for longer a longer time than usual.
 This is why it is so important to consider your emotional wellbeing and understand how to support it.

 Our new campaign is called #MakeTimeTo… which focuses on giving tips from organisations and insights from young people that you can action on a daily basis that will support your mental health and emotional wellbeing.

 Signs You Should #MakeTimeTo Look After Your Mental Health